amir-asadi-s/amir-asadi-s/README.md

 ## About Me

 I am a Data Analytics with a background in process engineering, now focusing on AI, data science, and machine learning.
-Currently expanding my expertise in Power BI, SQL, and Python, I am passionate about uncovering insights and driving data-driven decisions.
+I am passionate about uncovering insights and driving data-driven decisions.

 ---